Parliament offers a range of fellowships which enable academics to come and work at Parliament.

 PhD students can be sponsored to spend (usually) three months working at the Parliamentary Office of Science and Technology (POST).
 Some fellowships are also open to post-doctoral researchers in academia and industry.
 This scheme is run with Research Councils, learned societies and charities.

-Apply to work on a specific research project issued by an office in Parliament, or propose a project of your choosing.
+Academics can work on a specific research project issued by an office in Parliament, or propose a project of their choosing.
 This scheme is open to academics employed at a UK higher education institution that holds either an ESRC or EPSRC IAA account.

-Open to senior political and social scientists currently researching or wishing to study the work of Parliament, this scheme provides access to the Parliamentary Estate for up to 2 years.
+Open to senior political and social scientists currently researching or wishing to study the work of Parliament, this scheme provides access to the Parliamentary Estate for up to two years.